-The season of a sport is that time period between the first inter- school contest and the final contest for that particular sport.
+The season of a sport is that time period between the first inter- school contest and the final contest for that sport.
 The seasons are Fall- August through November, Winter-November through February, Spring- February through June.
+All sports require a mandatory tryout period to be approved for the team with the exception of Football and Wrestling.

-Fall Sports Try Outs Winter Sports Try Outs Spring Sports Try Outs Cross Country, Boys & Girls s Yes Girls Basketball Yes Boys & Girls Track Yes Girls Tennis Yes Boys Basketball Yes Boys & Girls Swimming Yes Girls Volleyball Yes Boys Soccer Yes Softball Yes Girls Golf Yes Girls Soccer Yes Baseball Yes Boys' Water Polo Yes Wrestling No Boys Golf Yes Football No Girls Water Polo Yes Boys Volleyball Yes Pep Squad Yes Competitive Cheer Yes Boys Lacrosse Yes Girl's Flag Football Yes Girls Lacrosse Yes Pep Squad Yes
+Fall Sports Winter Sports Cross Country, Boys & Girls Girls Basketball Girls Tennis Boys Basketball Girls Volleyball Boys Soccer Girls Golf Girls Soccer Boys' Water Polo Wrestling Football Girls Water Polo Competitive Cheer Pep Squad Girl's Flag Football